What to do if…

 Get into a safer position immediately.

-- If you feel faint: lie flat and, if you can, raise your legs on a cushion or chair.
+- If you feel faint, lie flat and raise your legs on a cushion or chair if you can.

-- If you’re short of breath: sit upright instead.
+- If breathing feels difficult, sit upright instead.

-- Loosen tight clothing and keep the room cool.
+- Loosen tight clothing, keep the room cool, and ask someone to stay nearby.

 -